Skip to Content

 The final job is to cover the brassica cage with the scaffolding netting.
 I selected the green netting as the blue can look a bit much on your plot.
 When you’re happy with the position, secure one long edge to the frame using the staples.

-Staring in the middle and working out towards the ends.
-Do the same on the opposite long rail but pull the netting tight, ensuring it’s not creased.
+I was staring in the middle and working out towards the end.
+Please do the same on the opposite long rail, but pull the netting tight, ensuring it’s not creased.

-Next, fold over the netting at each end and secure it with the staples (having fitted the metal brackets flush with the top edge allows you to staple just below them, you can, of course, fit the bracket to the internal faces of the rails)
+Next, fold over the netting at each end and secure it with the staples (having fitted the metal brackets flush with the top edge allows you to staple just below them; you can, of course, check the bracket to the internal faces of the rails)

-Using the scissors trim off excess netting, leaving a 2-3″ skirt all around.
+Trim off excess netting using the scissors, leaving a 2-3″ skirt all around.
 Fold this under and secure it with staples to the base of the cages.
-Finally, fire in a few staples along the top support rail to prevent any movement of the netting.
+Finally, fire in a few pins along the top support rail to prevent any movement of the netting.

 As this could damage it.
 Attach wire ties to each end hoop to tidy up the netting at these points.
 And that’s it.
 A Brassica cage that will last many seasons and protect your crops.